AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/overview.md

 ## Virtual reporting environments and sandboxes

-Adobe Analytics has the concept of Virtual Report Suites, which allows you to segment your collected data and control access to that segmented data.
+Adobe Analytics has the concept of Virtual report suites, which allows you to segment your collected data and control access to that segmented data.

 Customer Journey Analytics has a similar concept, named Data views.
 Data views are containers allowing you to determine how to interpret data from a connection.
 It offers ultimate flexibility to specify and configure dimensions and metrics in preparation for your reporting and analysis.